 How to get to the Budapest Underground Railway Museum

 The exhibition is in the Deák Ferenc tér Metro station.
+Of course you can reach it by Budapest public transport!
 To enter the museum, you have to pass the underground ticket office.
 It is accessible from the pedestrian subway system that links the square to Deák Ferenc tér metro station.

 Földalatti Vasúti Múzeum (Underground Railway Museum)